 Don’t let non-supportive people affect you negatively – you have other things to focus on.
 If they can’t be nice to you now, they might not deserve your attention at all.

-You rock, and you are allowed to feel strongly about your unique decor, flowers, outfits, colours and the big vision of your wedding day because you are paying a lot for it, so noone can tell you that you are not DA BOSS!
-(Oh- your groom is too, perhaps 😉 )
+You rock, this is your moment, and you are allowed to feel strongly about your unique decor, flowers, outfits, colours and the big vision of your wedding day (because you are paying a lot for it too) so noone can tell you that you are not the BOSS around here!!!

-BUT – if you have found that the “bride thing” is the perfect excuse to behave like a total brat, it is time to start behaving better or you will soon deserve that horrifying godzilla critique.
+If you have found that the “bride thing” is the perfect excuse to behave like a total brat, it is time to consider behaving better or you will soon deserve that horrifying godzilla critique.

-If you are shouting at your surroundings, bad mouthing bridesmaids, bullying your groom because he wouldn’t agree on cake filling, sending abusive texts to vendors late at night, firing friends because they couldn’t help you bake 100 cookie favours – THAT is a guaranteed way get people talking behind your back, not taking you seriously anymore, and even worse: no one will want to come to your wedding as a result – maybe not even your groom.
+If you are shouting at your surroundings, bad-mouthing bridesmaids, bullying your groom because he wouldn’t agree on cake filling, sending abusive texts to vendors late at night, firing friends because they couldn’t help you bake 100 cookie favors – THAT is a guaranteed way get people talking behind your back, not taking you seriously anymore, and even worse: no one will want to come to your wedding as a result – maybe not even your groom.

-These are people that will hopefully remain in your life for a long time – you are busy making enemies in a situation when what you actually need is friends.
-Hopefully they still want to hang around, but chances are that they won’t if you have called them idiots!
-Don’t chase them away, and don’t bring yourself into great embarrassment post-wedding day.
+These are people that will hopefully remain in your life for a long time – instead of nurturing long lasting friends you are perhaps busy making enemies in a situation when you actually NEED friends.
+Hopefully they still want to hang around, but chances are that they won’t if you have called them stupid idiots when forgetting the rose buds for the napkin rings!
+Don’t chase them away, and please don’t bring yourself into great embarrassment post-wedding day.

-Acting like a Queen and like you are in the centre of the world is what you should do on your wedding day – but until then you are a normal person, so try to remain your cheerful, non-aggressive and respectful self as long as possible.
+Acting like a Queen and like you are in the center of the world is what you definitely should do on your wedding day – but until then you are a pretty normal person, so try to remain your cheerful, non-aggressive and respectful self as long as possible.

-As a Bride, “Grace” is a word you’d much rather get described as than “Disgrace”.
+As a Bride, “Grace” is a word you’d much rather get described as than “Crazed”.

-If you feel like you can’t handle the stress and are on the way of updating your status that the wedding is off – this is what to do instead:
+If you feel like you can’t handle the stress and are on the way to throw the wedding invites on the fire instead of in the post box – this is what to do instead:

 - Put the cell phone, laptop and your planning binder and to-do list away for a day, or however long it takes to not feel like you want to bang a fist into the wall.